Sveino/Inst4CIM-KG/rdfs-improved/README.md

 ## QuantityKinds and Units of Measure
 Several issues express the same set of problems:
 - https://github.com/Sveino/Inst4CIM-KG/issues/29 proposal to change representation of attributes and units (a subset of the next issue)
 - https://github.com/Sveino/Inst4CIM-KG/issues/38 Datatypes and Units of Measure
 - https://github.com/Sveino/Inst4CIM-KG/issues/46 fix representation of All QuantityKinds and Units
 - https://github.com/3lbits/CIM4NoUtility/issues/338 leverage QUDT to represent quantity kinds and units

-CGMES datatype properties are defined like this (`# new` shows the new style`):
+CGMES datatype properties are defined like this.
+The main column shows the "RDFS2020" style, and `# new` shows the "RDFSEd2Beta" style (it has some omissions, so we don't use it):

 ```ttl
 cim:ACDCConverter.baseS a rdf:Property;       # new: owl:FunctionalProperty , owl:DatatypeProperty ;